-Before the end of the tenth week of classes the Honors Committee reports to the Curriculum Committee of the College (with copy to the Chair of the Department), the names of students registered for 370’s who are candidates for honors.
+Before the end of the 10th week of classes of Senior Year: List of Honors Candidates to CCI (Committee on Curriculum & Instruction) of the College: the Honors Committee reports to the Curriculum Committee of the College (with copy to the Chair of the Department), the names of students registered for 370’s who are candidates for honors.

 If her thesis and her oral exam are judged of honors quality, the student is awarded honors in the major field.
 If the thesis is completed but it or the honors exam is not of honors quality, honors are not awarded; 370 remains on the transcript as Senior Thesis with an appropriate grade.